 Southern Phone Plans $20 and Under Compared

 Southern Phone has some cheap mobile phone plans, but the fact is you can probably find more ‘bang for buck’ elsewhere.
 Take Jeenee Mobile, SpinTel and Moose Mobile for example.
-All are on a postpaid, basis on the Optus 4G network and offer at least 1GB data for less than $15.
-Moose is one of the cheapest providers to offer unlimited calls and texts, which may come in handy, while to get the best deals with Jeenee you’ll likely need to sign up for 6 or 12 months.
+All are on a postpaid, basis on the Optus 4G network and offer at least 500mb data for less than $15.
+Moose is one of the cheapest providers to offer a postpaid plan, while to get the best deals with Jeenee you’ll likely need to sign up for 6 or 12 months.

 Southern Phone Plans $30 and Under Compared

 Plans around the $20-$30 mark are most competitive and providers pack a lot in for relatively cheap monthly fees.
 At this rate, 2GB plus unlimited calls and texts come pretty much as standard with a lot of plans, and as such, Southern Phone remains pretty competitive if you choose a plan on the Optus network.
 Some of the more noteworthy postpaid plan in this price bracket are Jeenee and SpinTel once again, as well as Vaya.
 SpinTel is one of the cheapest to offer 5GB data, and this plan comes with a no lock-in contract to boot.